 - Courses will include mandatory recreation, emphasis on self-determination and self-advocacy, self-management, as well as a focus on transition after high school.

-- In addition, short-courses will include a dedicated portion of the day for students to work on their classwork they miss while attending the program.
+- In addition, Short-Courses will include a dedicated portion of the day for students to work on the classwork they miss while attending the program.

 Who is eligible:

 Middle and high school students who are at or near grade level.
 Students will receive instruction from a Teacher of the Visually Impaired and Certified Orientation and Mobility Specialist.
 Students can participate in up to 2 courses per school year.